gdbooks/LegacyOpenGL/Chapter7/ui_practice.md

   * Restore the projection and view matrices

 Running your game at this point, everything should render as it did before.
 It's a really good place to check and make sure nothing is broken yet.
 After you've confirmed that nothing is broken, it's time to start working on the actual UI.

+* First, clear your depth buffer!
+* Render the health-bar on screen.
+  * Screen coordinates:
+    * X:
+    * Y:
+    * W:
+    * H:
+  * UV Coordinates:
+    * X:
+    * Y:
+    * W:
+    * H:
+  * You can either figure out the normalized UV position by hand
+  * Or normalize it in code, all you need is the texture width / height
+* The 3 buttons need to be rendered independently,
+  * Because they are in a different order on screen than in the atlas
+  * All 3 buttons should be **Relative** to the bottom left corner
+    * When the window is resized, these stay the same distance from the corner
+* Render facebook button on screen
+* Render help button on screen
+* Render home button on screen